How to List Online Courses on a Resume (Examples and Tips) - ZipJob

 Closing Thoughts

-When you properly list online Lynda courses on a resume, you can enhance your image as an expert in your field.
-At the same time, you will also demonstrate passion for your industry.
+When you know how to list online courses on a resume, you can enhance your image as an expert in your field.
+At the same time, you will also demonstrate a passion for your industry.
 Just remember to focus intently on showcasing value.
 That will help any potential employer to better understand why you’re the best candidate for the job!

 Written by